microsoft/json-schemas/README.md

 ## Publish Microsoft Json schemas to the centralized json schema repo

-Microsoft launched a centralized GitHub repo for publishing Microsoft-owned json schemas.
-Previously, json schema files were published to a public site (http://json-schema.org) for universally hosting json-schema files and to other Microsoft sites such as dev.office.com.
-However, there's an inherent risk in using the public site and much benefit to customers to provide a single, supported location for all Microsoft json schemas.
+Microsoft launched a centralized GitHub repo for publishing Microsoft-owned JSON schemas.
+Previously, JSON schema files were published to a public site (http://json-schema.org) for universally hosting json-schema files and to other Microsoft sites such as dev.office.com.
+However, there's an inherent risk in using the public site and much benefit to customers to provide a single, supported location for all Microsoft JSON schemas.

 - Repo: https://github.com/Microsoft/json-schemas
 - Admins: https://github.com/orgs/Microsoft/teams/json-schemas-admins